mecid/mecid.github.io/_posts/2024-02-26-discovering-swift-async-algorithms-package.md

 The [Swift Async Algorithms package](https://github.com/apple/swift-async-algorithms) is another package that Apple maintains and provides us.
 You can always become a part of this great community by contributing to the package on GitHub.

 #### Combining
 The Swift Async Algorithms package offers a set of functions allowing us to combine two or three async sequences into a single sequence.
-For example, you can merge two async sequences in a single one and observe values from the single resulting sequence.
+For example, you can merge two async sequences in a single one and observe values from the resulting sequence.

 ```swift
 @Observable final class CalendarStore {